 Disney Dreams- An Enchanted Classic

 Featuring classic Disney storytelling this show is about a girl named Marie who needs to learn what it means to believe.
+With some help from Peter Pan, songs and stories from Lion King, Tangled, Cinderella, Aladdin, and more help her along.
+Great for both kids and adults, this is a Disney Cruise Show classic not to be missed.

 The Golden Mickeys

 Join Disney characters for a larger-than-life Hollywood-style spectacular featuring a tribute to Disney films and songs, complete with the red carpet.
+And honoring our favorite heroes and villains.

 Another mainstay of any Disney Cruise is the ability to watch Disney movies ALL DAY LONG up on deck on the FunnelVision screen.
 On the Disney Wonder, FunnelVision can be found on Deck 9, alongside Cabanas, drink stations, quick-serve restaurants, and ice cream.
 Disney films like Sleeping Beauty, Wreck-it Ralph, and Pirates of the Caribbean are all part of the lineup on the big screen.
 Simply grab a chair, and settle in.
 For the most part, films run all day, with the exception of party or event times, and are a great reason to take a break and relax.